Reinforce Made in Canada

 Canada should untangle ourselves from trading with, reduce economic dependency from, and implement multilateral restrictive measures against authoritarian states, where there is strong evidence confirming constant violations of International Human Rights Law (IHRL).

-Redeveloping and rebuilding our manufacturing base and supply chain help us to reduce dependency on essential goods from abroad
+- Redeveloping and rebuilding our manufacturing base and supply chain help us to reduce dependency on essential goods from abroad;

 The government of Canada should cease all contracts with Chinese companies (which are all state-owned) and linked firms, given national security concerns.